collinsrj/TechForNonTechies/README.md

 print(f'Total: {sum(trans)}, median: {median(trans)}, mean: {mean(trans)}')
 ```

-### Programming Exercises
+### Exercises

-#### Exercise 1: Authentication

-Before we grant a user access to our system, they need to sign in to an existing account using the correct username and password combination.
-This is a very basic form of authentication.

-Write a program which allows a user to input their username and password.
-Verify that the username exists and that the entered password matches the password associated with this username.

-##### Acceptance Criteria

-1. If the username entered does not exist, print an error message.
-2. If the username does exist, allow the user to enter the password.
-3. If the password entered does not match the correct password, print an error message.
-4. If the password does match, print a success message.

-**Extra credit:**

-1. Allow the user to enter their password up to *three* times before quitting the program.
-2. Allow the user to create an account if it does not already exist.
+See appendix

+### Quiz

+TODO: Come up with quiz questions

 ## Week 3

 Week 2 enabled us to write more complex and useful programs by using control structures such as selections (`if-elif-else`) and iterations (`for` and `while`).
 We can now evaluate the current state of our program and make decisions by testing their conditions.

-### Quiz Review
+### Review Quiz

-#### Question 1

-Translate the following statement into code: Given variables x and y, if x is greater than y, print their sum, but if x is less than or equal to y, print their difference.
+1. Translate the following statement into code: Given variables x and y, if x is greater than y, print their sum, but if x is less than or equal to y, print their difference.

 ```python
 if x > y: